 - tuition fee for EU citizens: 4,000 LEI/year

 - tuition fee for Non-EU citizens: 2,700 EUR/year

 - o application fee for EU, EEA and Swiss citizens: 120 LEI (first 2 options); 40 LEI per/ additional option

 - o registration fee for Non-EU citizens: 300 EUR

-- For the full-time studies, there are places funded from the state budget (without tuition fees) and tax places.
-For the distance learning and part-time programs only tax places are available.
+- For full-time studies, there are places funded by the state budget (without tuition fees) and tax places.
+For distance learning and part-time programs, only tax places are available.

-- The admission process is open for high school graduates having a baccalaureate diploma or equivalent, regardless of the year of graduation, provided the high school is accredited according to the legal provisions.
+- The admission process is open to high school graduates holding a baccalaureate diploma or equivalent, regardless of the year of graduation, provided the high school is accredited according to legal provisions.

-- The citizens of other European Union member states, of the European Economic Area and of the Swiss Confederation are entitled to take part in the admission process under the same legal conditions as the Romanian citizens, including the same tuition fees.
-Their baccalaureate or equivalent diploma has to be recognized by the competent department of Ministry of Education and Research.
+- Citizens of other European Union member states, of the European Economic Area, and of the Swiss Confederation are entitled to take part in the admission process under the same legal conditions as Romanian citizens, including the same tuition fees.
+Their baccalaureate or equivalent diploma must be recognized by the competent department of the Ministry of Education and Research.

 - The admission of the applicants is based strictly on the admission average grade point – descending ranking of the applicants, correlated with the options expressed at the registration.